-Positioning a nest box in your garden provides birds with a safe, sheltered place to breed and raise their family.
+Positioning a nest box in your garden provides birds with a safe, sheltered place to breed and raise their young.

 When choosing a nest box, it’s a good idea to go for the best quality box that you can afford, as it is vital that nest box will not only look attractive, but also be a safe haven for young and vulnerable birds.

 We recommend that you choose a nest box that has been made from a durable FSC timber and comes from a trusted bird manufacturer.
-It is important to use a nest box which its wood has not been coated in anything that may possibly hamper the development of young birds.
+It is important to use a next box which has not been coated in anything that may possibly hamper the development of young birds.

 Our Peckish brand has a range of bird boxes which have been approved by the British Trust for Ornithology (BTO).
 The BTO recommends the following standards: